davidsntg/lab-azuremigrate-hyperv-nestedvirtualization/README.md

 * Azure Migrate: Discovery and assessment
 * Azure Migrate: Server Migration

-TODO: add the overall process and details here

 ## Azure Migrate - Discovery and assessment

 To discover "on-premises servers", it is required to deploy an appliance: